MrityunjaiKumar/MSP430_LunchBox_DOC/docs/source/files/Get_Started/index.rst

 How to push the code to MSP430 LunchBox?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since the code pushing mechanism is added in post build steps.
-Therfore, right click and press rebuild the project to compile and push thereafter.
+Therefore, right click and press rebuild the project to compile and push thereafter.
 This step will atomatically trigger the pushing mechanism in itself.